“Books are a uniquely portable magic.”

 Stephen King

 I’ve been in more arguments about audiobooks than politics.
-And that’s saying something, because I’ve lived through at least three election cycles and one book club.
+And that’s saying something, because I’ve lived through at least a dozen election cycles and one book club.

 It usually starts the same way.
 Someone at dinner—usually the guy who uses “Kafka-esque” correctly—mentions what he’s reading.
 Then someone else, maybe me, says, “Oh yeah, I listened to that.”